snooc/ynv/README.md

 # ynv

-ynv is a utilizty that allows you to easily navigate large YAML output containing multiple documents.
+ynv is a utility that allows you to easily navigate large YAML output containing multiple documents.
 It's primary use-case is when working with [Helm](https://helm.sh/) or other Kubernetes tools that output a large amounts of YAML.

 ## Installation